 When you’re a beginner runner, it’s tempting to jump into it wholeheartedly and give it everything you’ve got.
 However, there’s a danger associated with going too hard too fast.
-When you’re a new runner, it’s important that you plan your training purposefully so that you stay healthy and your enthusiasm doesn’t fizzle.
-You started running for a reason.
-Maybe you wanted to lose weight, improve your cardiovascular health, start a new workout routine, or just spend more time outdoors.
-No matter the reason, it’s important to start on the right track if you want to keep going.
+When you’re a new runner, you must plan your training purposefully to stay healthy and ensure your enthusiasm doesn’t fizzle.
+So you started running for a reason.
+Maybe you wanted to lose weight, improve your cardiovascular health, create a new workout routine, or spend more time outdoors.
+But, no matter the reason, it’s essential to start on the right track if you want to keep going.

 Beginner Runners – Follow These 7 Tips To Getting Started With Running

 You might want to run as much as you can or as fast as possible, but that can lead to burnout or injury.
 Start out running small distances at a slow to moderate pace.
 If you need to, do a combination of running and walking.
 You should feel like you’ve had a workout when you’re finished, but you shouldn’t be gasping for air.
 Knowing how to notice progress in your fitness level is very important to balance training too much or too little at the beginning.

 Wearing the right running shoes is EXTREMELY important for beginner runners.
 Running in the wrong shoes can lead to a plethora of running-related injuries.
 Go to a reputable local running store and ask the sales representative to show you some shoes.
 They’ll be able to point you in the right direction for something that will be a good fit for you.
 Read more about Finding the Right Fit Here.